NilaiVemula/diabetes-data-diving/writeup.md

 <img src="plots/corrplot.png" alt="correlation" width="500"/>

+We calculated the Pearson correlation coefficent for each combination of features and visualized this in the form of a correlation matrix.
+In the matrix, the darker squares signify a greater correlation.
+The response variable, class, or the diagnosis of diabetes is most strongly and positively associated with polyuria and polydipsia, out of all the features.
+On top of this, polyuria also has a positive and moderately strong association with polydipsia

 ## Feature Selection

 Chi-square feature selection was used as our method for selecting some of our 15 categorical predictor variables for further analysis.
+We aimed to select the top features that are most dependent on the response variable, class, or the diagnosis of diabetes.
+Since the Chi-square feature selection method tests the independence between two variables, we can compare the calculated chi-squared test statistics to determine which features are most dependent on class.
+Hence, if the chi-squared test statistic is greater, this is more likely to indicate that the feature and class are not independent or in other words, dependent.

 |      Feature       | 𝜒2 Test Statistic |
 | :----------------: | :---------------: |